gvipul-294/Learning-Shell/README.md

 # Learning-Shell

-Basic programs using Linux Commands
-I implemented some basic programs in C to learn the basic operating system concepts
+I implemented some basic programs using Linux Commands in C to learn the basic operating system concepts